hungryram/hungryram2021/content/blog/choosing-shopify-for-your-online-store.md

 featured_image = "https://res.cloudinary.com/hungryram19/image/upload/v1634142008/hungryram/e-commerce-shopify-store_pe5u8g.jpg"
 image_alt_tag = "Shopping online with e-commerce store" is_post = true
-meta_description = "We've designed and built online store from various platforms from Snipcart to Wordpress.
+meta_description = "We've designed and built online stores from various platforms like Snipcart and WordPress.
 Read more on why we use Shopify." title = "Choosing Shopify for Your Online Store" title_tag = "Why Shopify for Your Online Store - Hungry Ram Web Design"